I am an Italian Travel Designer mostly based in Iceland.

 I mostly travel alone.
 My first solo trip was in 2003 when I discovered the beauty of exploring and discovering the world and simply never managed to stop since then.
 Traveling for me is not only a life style but it is my life in general.
 I simply can´t stay still in one place...and who would, when there is the entire world to be discovered out there?"

 Please share a unique travel experience you will never forget.

 "My most beautiful travel experience has been being part of "Viking Across Africa", the first overland expedition ever to go from Iceland to South Africa.

-Together with other 16 adventurers, back in 2013 I traveled for seven months across 23 countries, for 22000 miles, on an old war truck, experiencing some of the most remote places and people in the world.
-The experience of a lifetime."
+Back in 2013, together with other 16 adventurers, I traveled for seven months across 23 countries, for 22000 miles, on an old war truck, experiencing some of the most remote places and people in the world.
+The experience of a lifetime!"